JoveToo/OctoPrint-MFA/README.md

 Other than security limitations, WebAuthn is supported on most platforms by all major browsers.

+## Using the plugin

+You can use this plugin by going to your user settings and clicking the "Passkeys" tab and add a passkey there.
+Follow the prompts of your browser/platform to create the passkey.

+After registering the key, you can log in on the login screen with the "Login with Passkey" button.
+You do not have to provide a user name.

 ## Installing a CA signed certificate

 ### Introduction